kendallroden/azure-apim-lab/apimanagement-2.md

 ![](Images/APIMDevSubscribe.png)

-Once you have subscribed to the Starter Product, Select Unlimited Product and subscribe to an "Unlimited" subscription.
+Once you have subscribed to the Starter Product, Select the Unlimited Product and subscribe to an "Unlimited" subscription.
 Remember, the name of the subscription does not have to mirror the name of the product to which you are subscribing.
   - Check email - the subscription requires approval

 Check the user profile page - see products and keys